dougrosman/ARTTECH-2101/README.md

 # ARTTECH-2101

-My error log and works in progress for ARTTECH-2101, Art and Technology Practices.
-(Spring 2018)
+My class website for ARTTECH-2101, Art and Technology Practices (Spring 2018).

+This site contains works in progress and my error log, as well as any other relevant class material.